aaugustin/django-sequences/README.rst

 Installation
 ============

-django-sequences is compatible with Django 1.11 (LTS) and 2.0.
+django-sequences is compatible with Django 1.11 (LTS), 2.0 and 2.1.

 Install django-sequences::